photoshopdan/psd_writer/README.md

 }
 ```

 The PSDocument object can be initialised with finer control over the PSD options.
-Here a 3000px wide by 2000px tall, 300ppi, grey canvas is created, with an assigned colour profile.
+Here a 3000px wide by 2000px tall, 300ppi, grey canvas is created, with an assigned colour profile and a guide.
 The channel order and compression type can be specified when adding a layer.
 Each method returns a value indicating whether the operation succeeded or if not, the reason for failure.

 ```cpp
 #include "psdocument.hpp"